Conversations with Carmen: Upcoming events

 on the wall and fill a room.

 Join our very own culture change pundit Carmen Bowman, MHS, on her monthly web talk show.
 Actually, it's even better than a talk show because you too can join the conversation by asking questions of Carmen and her guests.
 Carmen's smart look at culture change focuses on a wide variety of topics.
 She brings an insider's view of regulations, and reports on little changes happening in government, in attitude, in practice.
 Each month she will share culture change news and updates, amusing and heartwarming stories, and interview a guest on a relevant and timely topic.
-Check back regularly as we announce the topics for 2017.
+Check back regularly as we announce new topics.

 * * *